ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Byzantine Fault Tolerant (BFT):**

-Given a network or system of n components, t of which are dishonest, and assuming only point-to-point channels between all the components, then whenever a component A tries to broadcast a value x such as a block of transactions, the other components are permit-ted to discuss with each other and verify the consistency of A's broadcast, and eventually settle on a common value y.
+Given a network or system of n components, t of which are dishonest, and assuming only point-to-point channels between all the components, then whenever a component A tries to broadcast a value x such as a block of transactions, the other components are permitted to discuss with each other and verify the consistency of A's broadcast, and eventually settle on a common value y.
 The system is then considered to resist Byzantine faults if a component A can broadcast a value x, and then:
 * If A is honest, then all honest components agree on the value x.
 * If A is dishonest, all honest components agree on the common value y.